What is website accessibility and how can you implement it on your site?

 What did you give consideration to when you began to build the website for your brand?

 Did you focus on the colour palette?
 Or what sort of imagery you’d use?
 Did you ponder whether you’d have one or two columns of text?
 Maybe you debated the style of your menu or the impact of your sales copy to benefit SEO for your ecommerce store?

 You likely spent a lot of time thinking about the aesthetics of your site.
 Ensuring it was eye-catching and visually appealing.

 It’s no surprise really, that’s what the majority of people would do.

-Your website is the public profile of your business.
+Your website design is the public profile of your business.
 It’s where people will be directed when they search for your brand’s name.
 You want to ensure that this public-facing embodiment of your business represents the best of your brand values.

 But, for approximately 20% of the population, all that time and effort spent on the look of your site is wasted.
 And the only value your brand is exhibiting is inaccessibility.